isaacbmichael/ats-ready-altacv-template/README.md

 ---

+## 🙏 Credits
+Template built on the excellent **AltaCV** class by **LianTze Lim**.
+Please refer to the upstream project for the class license and attribution details.

+---
 ## ⚠️ Disclaimer
 This template is provided “as is” under the MIT License with no warranty of any kind.
-ATS behavior varies by vendor and configuration; **compatibility isn’t guaranteed**.
+ATS behavior varies by vendor and configuration; compatibility isn’t guaranteed.
 Please validate your generated PDF against the specific ATS you’ll submit to.

 This project is not affiliated with or endorsed by AltaCV, Font Awesome, GitHub, or any ATS vendor.
 All trademarks and product names are the property of their respective owners.

 ---